This post's overview:

 3. Dean Village

 When I had visitors in Edinburgh, I would always bring them to the Dean Village.
-It’s not really a Village, just a small district not so far from the city centre, but it looks totally different compared to the rest of Edinburgh.
+It’s not really a Village, just a small district not so far from the city centre located along the Water of Leith walkway (the one mentioned on the first place in this article), but it looks totally different compared to the rest of Edinburgh.
 It reminds me of a small German provincial village and looks really magical.

 4. Ocean Terminal and The Shore